Privacy Policy

 In accordance with the applicable provisions of the General Data Protection Regulation (GDPR), the Controller guarantees full transparency of processing operations and ensures Users the ability to exercise a broad catalog of rights:

-- Right to withdraw consent: The User is entitled to free withdrawal at any time of previously expressed consent to the processing of special categories of data, including health data (Art.
+• Right to withdraw consent: The User is entitled to free withdrawal at any time of previously expressed consent to the processing of special categories of data, including health data (Art.
 9 GDPR).
-However, given the integral technological connection of the Platform's functions with the analysis of such information, withdrawal of consent results in the objective impossibility of continuing to provide analytical Services and entails automatic deletion of the User's Account.
-It should be noted that withdrawal of consent does not affect the legality of processing carried out before its effective revocation.
+Withdrawal of consent to the processing of health data results in the cessation of analytical functions based on that data and in the deletion of the health data and associated reports.
+The User's basic account (e.g., email address, settings) may be retained until a separate instruction for its deletion.
+Withdrawal of consent does not affect the lawfulness of processing carried out before its withdrawal.

 To exercise the above-mentioned rights, please contact the Data Protection Officer directly at the address indicated in point 1 of this document.